awsdocs/amazon-appstream2-developer-guide/doc_source/onedrive.md

 # Enable and Administer OneDrive for Business for Your AppStream 2\.0 Users<a name="onedrive"></a>

-AppStream 2\.0 supports the following persistent storage options for users in your organization:
+AppStream 2\.0 supports the following persistent storage options for users in your organization\.
 + OneDrive for Business
 + Google Drive for G Suite
 + Home folders